Jsparrow/jsparrow.github.io/docs/rules/replace-expected-exception.md

 The org.junit.rule.ExpectedException Test Rule is deprecated since deprecated since JUnit 4.13.
 The recommended alternative is to use assertThrows.
-This makes JUnit tests easier to understand and prevents scenarios where some parts the test code is unreachable.
+This makes JUnit tests easier to understand and prevents the scenarios where some parts the test code is unreachable.
 The goal of this rule is to replace expectedException.expect() with assertThrows.
 Additionally, new assertions are added for each invocation of expectMessage and expectCause.

-Longer description of the rule.

 ::: warning Requirements
 This rule works on the following types and implementations of them: